23shanna/assignment-01-23shanna/README.md

 1. Open `code/gpa.py` and read the instructions.
 The code has a couple of bugs.
 If you see them please do not fix. we will fix as part of the process.
 2. Run the program: menu => Run => Run Without Debugging
 In the terminal window, enter a gpa of `3.3`.
 Based on the instructions, what should be the output?
 Does the program output correctly in this case?
+#The output is and should be "passing"
 3. Run it again and try `1.8` as input.
 Is the output correct?
+#The output should be "Acedemic Probation" but it is passing"
 4. Open the tests file `tests/test_assignment.py` look at the code under `def test_gpa():`.
 5. Lines 10 through 18 list out 9 test cases.
 For example on line 17 when we input "4.0" the output should be "Summa Cum Laude".
 6. The code on lines 21-25 loop through each test case and run `./code/gpa.py` sending in the input gpa and scanning the `print()` output for the expected output.